algosup/2024-2025-project-4-web-fpga-team-5/.github/ISSUE_TEMPLATE/feature-request.md

 ### Description

-*Sentence inside square bracket are considered as placeholder, replace them by your answers.*
+*Sentences inside square brackets are considered as placeholders, replace them with your answers.*

 [A clear and concise description of the feature you are proposing.]

-### Motivation and Context
+### Motivation And Context

 [Explain why this feature is needed and how it will benefit users.
 Include any links or references that might be useful.]